 Because this film is set just prior to the time when the United States invaded Iraq in early 2003, one could surmise that Jane represents the U.S. as she is hunted by her own intentions, with Muhammed becoming her unknowing counterpart.
 Their relationship foreshadows a different match destined to be made in real life, although not one nearly as happy as theirs, and raises an interesting point as far as speculating how the relationship between the U.S and Iraq will develop over the coming years.

-An American born of Iraqi descent, Alshaibi has the unique ability to creatively tap into current events with a fresh and involved eye.
-MUHAMMED AND JANE takes an experimental form, informed with a narrative storyline and envisioned with the hand-held and unforgiving, observational quality of a documentary.
-Its scenes consistently demand interplay between these elements and Muhammed’s state of mind, which implores for him to always look over his shoulder, and benefits from fantastic performances by Tokarski and Paez. “ - Erin Anadkat, MICRO-FILM #7 (Spring 2005)
+Alshaibi has the unique ability to creatively tap into current events with a fresh and involved eye.
+Muhammad and Jane takes an experimental form, informed with a narrative storyline and envisioned with the hand-held and unforgiving, observational quality of a documentary.
+Its scenes consistently demand interplay between these elements and Muhammed’s state of mind, which implores for him to always look over his shoulder, and benefits from fantastic performances by Tokarski and Paez. “ – Erin Anadkat, MICRO-FILM #7 (Spring 2005)

 “An intriguing and artful hot button drama filmed in Chicago, “Muhammad and Jane” examines the budding romance between a shady Muslim immigrant with roots in Poland and Iraq and a mystery woman, who each have their own reasons to avoid the authorities.” -Dan Pearson Daily Southtown film critic (Sunday,August 24, 2003)